 She has definite opinions and is very stubborn in her ways, character traits that have gotten her into trouble more than once.
 But that isn’t why she is so revered here at Bosfam – she cares for the women like a den mother, listens to their sorrows and uses her contacts and influence to help them where she can.
 She is an amazing woman, her strength and determination make her a role model not just for the women of Bosfam, but also for myself.

 Hatema – With Beba’s sister having moved to Sarajevo, Hatema has assumed the responsibility of the daily running of the office.
 She is who I work with the most and whom I turn to with every little question.
 She is also the one that is teaching me Bosnian.
-She is a young married mother of one son and works here even during the times that there is no money available to pay her a salary.
-Her constant upbeat manner is an inspiration for some of us that are more moody. 😉 I am confident that with Hatema backing up Beba, Bosfam has the necessary administrative support to become the self-sustaining and transparent organization it strives to become.
+According to a great workers compensation attorney she is a young married mother of one son and works here even during the times that there is no money available to pay her a salary.
+Her constant upbeat manner is an inspiration for some of us that are more moody. 😉 I am confident that with Hatema backing up Beba, Bosfam has the necessary administrative support to become the self-sustaining and transparent organization it strives to become with the correct workers compensation attorney advice.

 Adnama – Adnama can best be described as one big smile.
 When she comes to Bosfam, there is laughter everywhere.
 I call her luda Adnama as a joke – crazy Adnama.
 Her joy is infectious and very much needed on certain days.
 She works at Bosfam part time, the rest of the time she works for the Swiss Red Cross.
 She is the resident computer whiz and can do things with the Corel Draw Program that I can only dream of.
 She’s 2 years older than me, married and has a twin sister living in Germany.